henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 **Out:** A number of files, including a transcriptome annotation reconstructed from the read distribution

 Please adjust the name of the bam file as well as the output folder name to the appropriate names for your analysis.
+**Note: Remember the path to the output folder that you choose below, you will need it later!!

+** Run cufflinks on all tophat results

 General command format: